Waitrose Caversham 184 opened on 27.11.1984.

 ‘We are hoping they will now stay put and shop locally,’ said Mr Davies.
 ‘There are many people living at this end of town in places such as Sonning-on-Thames and Mapledurham as well as Caversham itself and Caversham Park village.

-Reg of the Architects Department added that the Partnership’s plans to build a supermarket in Caversham, to be a part of St Martin’s Precinct, had received a lot of support from local traders.
+The Partnership’s plans to build a supermarket in Caversham, to be a part of St Martin’s Precinct, had received a lot of support from local traders.

-‘One reason is that people in Caversham considered their village had lost its guts when The Butts centre in Reading opened.
+‘One reason is that people in Caversham considered their village had lost its guts when The Butts Centre in Reading opened.
 They want their local centre back.’

 Deputy Branch Manager Michael gained his first Assistant Branch Managership at Birch Hill in 1981, then was temporarily at Goldsworth Park.